panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-02-17-PMC/2021-02-17-PMC_Summary.md

 **New A. EOSC Future**

 Rufolf reported that the 40 million project has had its proposal re-submitted last Friday and after the next (and fourth) round of evaluation is hoping that it will be finally fully approved.
-EOSC Future includes the clusters, E-Infrastructures and Technopolies in the management, with a very ambitious target.
+EOSC Future includes the clusters, E-Infrastructures and Technopolis in the management, with a very ambitious target.
 Further EOSC work depends on EOSC future, therefore it may be approved soon.

 **3. Use cases**